 - Sal Salis is a fair distance from the nearest town with no phone signal or wifi, but for urgent needs, the lodge has a landline

 With a coral reef on the doorstep and incredibly enthusiastic guides, Ningaloo is one of the best places on earth to see and swim with whale sharks and manta rays.
 The area is also visited by a range of whale and dolphin species.
 Humpback whales migrate through the Marine Park from May to October each year and the reef is also visited by dwarf minke whales, orcas, pygmy blue whales, Bryde’s whales, Australian humpback dolphins, bottlenose dolphins, spinner dolphins and southern right whales.

 Boat trips, kayaking and fishing trips can be arranged as well as excursions to the Cape Range National Park, a place of rugged limestone ranges, deep canyons and 50 kilometres of pristine beaches.
 Wildlife is abundant with a variety of birds, emus and red kangaroos commonly sighted.

 Should you just wish to relax, there is a shaded area on the beach with sun loungers and an icebox filled with cold drinks.

 Ningaloo Reef is a fringing coral reef located off the west coast of Australia, approximately 1200 kilometres north of Perth.
-The reef is 260 kilometres long and is Australia’s largest fringing coral reef.
+The nearest airport of Learmonth in Exmouth is approximately one and a half hours away.